matrix-org/synapse-module-cookiecutter-template/README.md

 What you get:

-* a Synapse module package, with
+* a Synapse module package
-  * loading module configuration into an `attrs` class (using `cattrs`)
-  * an example of how to register spam checker callbacks — refer to the Synapse module documentation for more
 * a `README` with basic instructions on installation, development and releasing
 * `setup.py` metadata
 * CI configurations for